hodgesmr/mastodon_digest/README.md

   -n {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24}
                         The number of hours to include in the Mastodon Digest (default: 12) -s {ExtendedSimple,ExtendedSimpleWeighted,Simple,SimpleWeighted}
                         Which post scoring criteria to use.
 Simple scorers take a geometric mean of boosts and favs.
 Extended scorers include reply counts in the geometric mean.
-Weighted scorers multiply the score by an inverse sqaure root of the author's followers, to reduce the influence of large accounts. (default:
+Weighted scorers multiply the score by an inverse square root of the author's followers, to reduce the influence of large accounts. (default: SimpleWeighted) -t {lax,normal,strict}
-                        SimpleWeighted)
-  -t {lax,normal,strict}
                         Which post threshold criteria to use. lax = 90th percentile, normal = 95th percentile, strict = 98th
                         percentile (default: normal)